Qualifying begins: 20 June

-Each year, the Honorary Stewards are invited to choose a beneficiary charity and in 2015 nominated the Alzheimer’s Society, Teenage Cancer Trust and Trinity Hospice Clapham Common to receive donations.
+Each year, the Honorary Stewards are invited to choose a beneficiary charity and in 2016 nominated the SUDEP Action, Helen and Douglas House and Princess Alice Hospice to receive donations.

 The Wimbledon Foundation and the All England Club provides support to the local community in a variety of ways from hosting community events at the Club to continuing its long-standing sponsorship of the Wimbledon Guild Village Fair and the Southfields Christmas Lights.

-In 2016, the Wimbledon Foundation is supporting a number of community arts initiatives, including:
+In 2016, the Wimbledon Foundation supported number of community arts initiatives, including:

 - Take Ten, a film-making project working with Merton secondary schools organised by Wimbledon BookFest.
 The films were screened at Wimbledon BookFest and at the All England Club’s Wingfield Café in October.
 Click here to view them all.

 - Three Dancers, a cross-arts project between the Wimbledon International Music Festival and Merton Music Foundation delivering music and art workshops in Merton primary schools.”

 The Foundation also co-ordinates in-kind support to local charities including: